ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 # System Testing The IBEX Script Generator with Squish BDD Tools

 The way we use Squish for testing the script generator is a bit different to the way we test the IBEX client.
 The method for testing is documented on the [System Testing The IBEX Script Generator with Squish BDD Tools](System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools) page.
+Some of the hints and tips from this page still apply e.g. using utilities such as `set_text_field`.

 # Creating a new Test